INDA24PlusPlus/davbjor-simd/README.md

 ## Result
 Through benchmarking with C++ standard library <crono>, testing the time for the pathtracer to run, the program failed to produce a faster version using SIMD than using compiler optimized version of standard C++.

+### Example of path tracing a 1200px wide image with a depth of 6.
 ```
 Without optimization   |  SIMD optimization
 Iterations: